This document describes how to use the data migration feature of DTS to migrate data from SQL Server to TencentDB for SQL Server.

 - Only one migration task can be initiated at any time for the same source instance.

 - Currently, cross-region migration is supported between the Chinese mainland and Hong Kong (China) but not between other regions.

 - Only database-level migration is supported (i.e., all objects in the database must be migrated together), while single-table migration is not supported.

 - Logins, job agents, triggers, and database links (link server) at the instance level cannot be migrated.

 - Do not modify or delete user information (including username, password, and permissions) in the source and target databases and port numbers during migration; otherwise, the migration task will fail.

 - Do not perform transaction log backup during incremental sync; otherwise, the transaction log will be truncated and become discontinuous.

-- If you only perform full data migration, do not write new data into the source instance during migration; otherwise, the data in the source and target databases will be inconsistent.
+- If you only perform full data migration, do not write new data into the source instance during migration; otherwise, the data in the source and target instances will be inconsistent.
 In scenarios with data writes, to ensure the data consistency in real time, we recommend you select full + incremental data migration.

 - For full + incremental data migration, after you click Complete and the task status becomes Completed, do not write new data to the source database.
-We recommend you stop writing for two minutes; otherwise, the data in the source and target databases may be inconsistent.
+We recommend you stop writing for at least two minutes; otherwise, the data in the source and target databases may be inconsistent.

 Supported SQL operations